CASE STUDY - GEOTECHNICAL ENGINEER PI

 THE SITUATION

-A geotechnical engineer with over 20 years of experience - including a senior role at one of Australia's largest engineering consultancies - resigned to launch their own practice.
-Within a couple of years the business had completed over 70 projects, with revenue growing into the mid-six-figure range.
+An experienced geotechnical engineer resigned from an established firm to launch their own practice.
+Within a couple of years the business was growing steadily, with revenue into the mid-six-figure range.

-The scope of work covered geotechnical investigation, factual and interpretive reporting, site classification reports, land risk assessments, and soil parameter analysis for pile design on wind farm and transmission line projects.
-The work spanned multiple states, with a mix of residential, commercial, and renewable energy infrastructure clients.
+The scope of work covered geotechnical investigation, factual and interpretive reporting, site classification reports, land risk assessments, and soil parameter analysis for pile design on renewable energy infrastructure projects.
+The work spanned multiple states, with a mix of residential, commercial, and infrastructure clients.

 The existing PI policy was $5 million, arranged through an online platform.
 But the growing project scale and scope of work demanded higher limits - $10 million per occurrence with $20 million in the aggregate.
 That's where the market tightened significantly.